Cutter72/microscope-wifi-app/README.md

 ### EN

-Android app for use with Mic-Fi.
+Android app for use with Mic-Fi microscope.
 App can receive realtime image from microscope.
 You can take a picture from it and access built-in microscope settings.

 ### Technologie/Technologies: